eg0rim/amt/README.md

 ## Features

 - Store research related references.
-- Pull metadata from arxiv.org
+- Search within the references.

 ### Soon to be implemented

-- Pull metadata from various sources
+- Pull metadata from various sources (with the focus on arxiv.org).
-- Organize storage for pdf/djvu/etc files
-- Download pdf for articles from arxiv
+- Download and store pdf/djvu/etc files from open sources.
-- Compose bibtex files
+- Compose bibtex files.

 ## Installation